loicalleyne/bodkin/README.md

 // changed $timefield : from time64[ns] to utf8
 ```

-Also works with Go structs
+Also works with nested Go structs and slices
 ```go
 	stu := Student{
 		Name: "StudentName",